8bit-Warriors/8BW_currency_converter/README.md

 # Project details

-As todays world is getting changes in every instant , knowing the curr My project is based on currecy exchange rates which gives the details of diiferent currencies offered by **freecurrency API**.
+This repo (project) is based on currency exchange rates which gives the details of diferent currencies offered by **freecurrency.
+API**.